-Virginia is susceptible to severe weather, such as torrential rain, flooding, tornados, hail, lightning, and strong winds.
-According to the EPA, the rising global average temperature is associated with widespread changes in weather patterns including more severe weather.
+Virginia is susceptible to all kinds of severe weather, such as torrential rain, flooding, tornados, hail, lightning, and strong winds.
+According to the EPA, the rising global average temperature is associated with widespread changes in weather patterns, including more severe weather.
 Since 1980, severe storms and tropical cyclones have been responsible for most of the billion-dollar weather events in Virginia.
 It's important for Virginia home and property owners to learn how to prevent and reduce damage and assess their severe weather preparedness regularly.

-Prepare these exterior areas of your home for severe weather:
+Protect these exterior areas of your home from severe weather: